 Burdine Blake Sr.

 Burdine Blake Sr. was born January 13, 1800, in Washington Co., MD, and died August 26, 1874, in Martinsburg, Blair Co., PA, at age 74.
-He was the son of James Blake and Ann Unknown.
+Buried in Fairview Cemetery, Martinsburg, Blair Co., PA.
+He is the son of James Blake Sr. of Washington Co., MD, and Ann Burdine of Pennsylvania.

 Mazey Ann (Simpkins) Blake died April 1, 1867, in Martinsburg, Blair Co., PA, at age 73.

-She first married Michael Stiffler.
+Barbara Mary/Margaret/Elizabeth Weir/Wyre first married Michael Stiffler.

-Michael Stiffler was born November 15, 1811, in Blair Co., PA, and died April 10, 1865, in Blair Co., PA, at age 53.
-He was the son of John Stiffler of Paradise Twp., York Co., PA, and Eve Sipes of Bedford Co., PA.
+Michael Stiffler was born November 15, 1811, in Greenfield, Bedford Co., PA, and died April 10, 1865, in Blair Co., PA, at age 53.
+Buried in Claysburg Reformed Cemetery, Claysburg, Blair Co., PA.
+He is the son of John Peter Stiffler of Paradise Twp., York Co., PA, and Eva "Eve" Sipes of Bedford Co., PA.

-Michael Stiffler and Barbara (Mary/Margaret/Elizabeth) (Weir/Wyre) Stiffler had four children:
+Michael Stiffler and Barbara Mary/Margaret/Elizabeth (Weir/Wyre) Stiffler had four children:

 TIMELINE